-4.5 Fuel and Use
+4.5 Fuel Re-supply and Use

-Bulk fuel re-supply of FOX-M takes place during the summer season annually.
-Bulk fuel is transported to FOX-M by sealift (barges).
-Contractors and sub-contractors engaged in fuel re-supply operations must have their own POL Spill Contingency Plans to cover their area of responsibility (see Section 5.4, Division of Responsibility).
+Bulk fuel re-supply of all LRR and all SRR sites takes place during the summer season on an annual or bi-annual basis.
+Bulk fuel is transported to most LRRs and SRRs by sealift (barges or ships).
+The FOX-3 LRR site and some SRR sites are re-supplied by airlift.
+Contractors and sub-contractors engaged in fuel resupply operations must have their own POL Spill Contingency Plans to cover their area of responsibility (see Section 5.4, Division of Responsibility).
 This document will be the source document for contractors and sub-contractors.

-Uses of fuel at FOX-M include: (a) operation of the power generating system, (b) aircraft/helicopter re-fuelling, (c) vehicles, and (d) furnaces and boilers.
+Uses of fuel at LRR sites include: (a) operation of the power generating system, (b) aircraft/helicopter re-fuelling, (c) vehicles, and (d) furnaces and boilers.
+Uses of fuel at LSSs and SRR sites include: (a) operation of the power generating system, (b) helicopter re-fuelling, and (c) furnaces.